Why save water?

 Most people believe that our water supply is unlimited because of our wet season rains, this is not the case.
 Yes, there is plenty of water that falls as rain in the wet season, but only a small portion of this rain actually falls in the Darwin River Dam catchment - our primary water supply.

-Unfortunately over two-thirds of the water stored in the Dam evaporates throughout the year.
-As more people are choosing to live, work and invest in our city, our increasing population combined with high evaporation, which is likely to increase with climate change, means that the demand on our water supply continues to increase leading to a reduction in water available in future years.
+Two-thirds of the drop in Darwin River Dam levels each year is due to evaporation.
+As our City develops and more people and businesses choose to live, work and invest here, the demand on our water supply increases.
+Combine this with high evaporation, which is likely to increase with climate change, and the result is a reduction in water available in future years.

 Living Water Smart can help reduce water use to protect this precious water source both now and in the future.